mikeroyal/Windows-11-Guide/README.md

 [Microsoft Windows Server](https://www.microsoft.com/en-us/windows-server/) is the operating system that connects on-premises environments with [Azure](https://azure.microsoft.com), adding additional layers of security while helping you modernize your applications and infrastructure.

 [Windows as a Service (WaaS)](https://docs.microsoft.com/en-us/windows/deployment/update/waas-overview) is a new development concept, introduced with the release of Windows 11.
-It simplifies the s of IT professionals and maintains a consistent Windows 11 experience for all Windows customers.
+It simplifies the jobs of IT professionals and maintains a consistent Windows 11 experience for all Windows customers.
 These improvements primarily focus on maximizing customer involvement in Windows development, simplifying the deployment and servicing of Windows client computers, and leveling out the resources needed to deploy and maintain Windows over time.

 [Windows Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/) is a service that enables a secure, remote desktop experience from anywhere.